Last Updated on

 Both Webflow and WordPress are worthy opponents, but there are a few differences between them that may mean one would suit you better than another.
 Before we get stuck into the main review, let’s just take a quick look at the main differences between the two…

-Because it’s so customizable, Webflow has become popular with web designers, but it is suitable for anyone who wants to easily create a fully customized website without the fuss of hiring designers or messing around with code.
+Because it’s so customizable, Webflow has become popular with web designers, but it is suitable for anyone who wants to easily create a fully customized website without the fuss of hiring designers or developers, or messing around with code yourself.

 As you can see, Webflow has a huge range of features to help you build a fully customized website, so let’s dive a little deeper and see exactly how it all works.